Consumer medicine information

 4. Place the Berinert SC product vial on an even and firm surface.
 Invert the diluent vial with the Mix2Vial set attached and push the spike of the transparent adapter end straight down through the product vial stopper.
 The diluent will automatically flow into the product vial.

-5. With one hand grasp the product-side of the Mix2Vial set and with the other hand grasp the diluent-side and unscrew the set carefully into two pieces.
+5. With one hand grasp the product-side of the Mix2Vial set and with the other hand grasp the diluent-side and unscrew the set carefully counterclockwise into two pieces.
 Discard the diluent vial with the blue Mix2Vial adapter attached.

 6. Gently swirl the product vial with the transparent adapter attached until the substance is fully dissolved.
 (Generally within 5 minutes, but may take as long as 10 minutes).
 Do not shake.